-This Section provides important pre-calibration information as well as calibration and check procedures, and how to evaluate the quality of each calibration.
+This section provides important pre-calibration information, calibration and check procedures, and how to evaluate the quality of each calibration.

 4.1.
 IMPORTANT PRECALIBRATION INFORMATION

 A start-up period of 4-5 hours is recommended prior to calibrating the analyzer.